rlpy/rlpy/doc/make_rep.rst

 =============================

-This tutorial describes the standard RLPy :class:`~Representations.Representation.Representation` interface, and illustrates a brief example of creating a new value function representation.
+This tutorial describes the standard RLPy :class:`~rlpy.Representations.Representation.Representation` interface, and illustrates a brief example of creating a new value function representation.

 ..
 Below taken directly from Representation.py

-The Representation is the approximation of the value function associated with a :py:class:`~Domains.Domain.Domain`, usually in some lower-dimensional feature space.
+The Representation is the approximation of the value function associated with a :py:class:`~rlpy.Domains.Domain.Domain`, usually in some lower-dimensional feature space.

-The Agent receives observations from the Domain on each step and calls its :func:`~Agents.Agent.Agent.learn` function, which is responsible for updating the Representation accordingly.
+The Agent receives observations from the Domain on each step and calls its :func:`~rlpy.Agents.Agent.Agent.learn` function, which is responsible for updating the Representation accordingly.
 Agents can later query the Representation for the value of being in a state *V(s)* or the value of taking an action in a particular state